dushshantha/CarND-Project2/README.md

 ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10] ![alt text][image11] ![alt text][image12]

+While these photos are much similar to what we discovered in the training set, I included few images that are more like a synthetic look than a real life image.
+For example, Traffic Sign 2 nd 3 are graphic designed images.
+These has high contrast than the original images you find in training set.
+Traffic Sign 4 has less contrast as the background is also similar to the color of the sign.
+These qualities of the images will likely make the prediction harder for the model.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).